hunteke/temoa/docs/source/Documentation.rst

 .. [#glpk_presolve] Circa 2013, GLPK uses more memory than commercial alternatives and has vastly weaker presolve capabilities.

-.. [#eeo_definition] For a more in-depth description of EEO models and their place in the energy modeling community, as well as references to other papers and sources, see "The TEMOA Project: Tools for Energy Model Optimization and Analysis", by DeCarolis, J. and Hunter, K. and Sreepathi, S. (2010).
-   (Available from `temoaproject.org/`_.)

-.. [#units_comparison] There is an open ticket to address the lack of unit awareness in Temoa.
-See `issue 5`_ in our issue tracker.
+.. [#esom_definition] For a more in-depth description of energy system optimization models (ESOMs) and guidance on how to use them, please see:
+   DeCarolis et al. (2017) "Formalizing best practice for energy system optimization modelling", Applied Energy, 194: 184-198.

 .. [#web_browser_svg] SVG support in web browsers is currently hit or miss.
 The most recent versions of Chromium, Google Chrome, and Mozilla Firefox support